SKhajeh/anyver/README.md

 **`Kaizen, Kaikaku, Kakushin:`**:
 Due to the verstile and comprehensive concepts found in the Lean methodology, AnyVer adopts and brings some of this terminology into the subject of software versioning.
 During the course of life of a software project, there may occur two types of changes, some of which bring backward incompatiblity with them:
+1. **Evolutionary Changes**:
+Being called Kaizen in the Lean methodology, these small enhancements may have no external cause, and occur solely due to the continuous fine processing of the product by the staff.
+Or it might be a response by a downstream product team to such evolutionary changes of the upstream products.
+But the second practice is avoidable on its own if these small changes bring costly incompatiblity.
+Because no matter how tiny it is, introducing incompatibitily in the favor of small enhancements absorbed from the upstream products, might be expensive and cost ineffective for a product and its downstream users.
+There are atleast 3 types of Kaizen:
+   - Bugfixes
+   - Performance upgrades
+   - Functional upgrades

+   Incompatibility introduced by these kind of changes, is usually promptly addressable by adding or removing some lines of code here and there.
+Or even if it requires a lot of code refactor, it still doesn't affect the architecture of the software.
+And the codes schematic diagrams(like UML, StateFlow...) nearly remain the same before and after resolution of the change waves.
+Finally making such decisions is all about competition, teams may rather to mirror a bunch of small changes of the upstream products as its side-effect enhancements during a bigger Revolutionary change.
+2. **Revolutionary Changes**:
+Not every radical change is a revolutionary one, but every revolutionary change brings radical refactors with it.
+At the Upstream it can be a revolution in Quantum Mechanics leading to revolutions in the propellants downstream in the space rocket industry.
+A revolution in CPU or GPU architectures, leading to drastic changes in the instruction sets consequently some revolutionary features go to bubble up in the programming languages which will render some of the old libraries obsolete ending up as major sudden changes in the software codes.
+Or even a revolution in Python Steering Council may cause an upheaval in the Pythons PEPs and major revolutionary changes in projects relying on it.
+These changes might be welcomed by the affected project maintainers in order to keep up with the technology advances, or it may be a forceful decision because the upstream providers may opt to desert support of the old stuff, or even its a response to the recent market expectations because of the emergence of new competitors with great ideas.
 **`Glance necessary information`**:
 One may look on the version of a products iteration in order to know:
 1. When was its first release?